vguarnaccia/.vim_config/README.rst

 Custom Key Mappings
 ===================

+- `deoplete`_: Light autocomplete, set to use tabcompletion.
+More completers availible through `omnifunc`_ plugins.
 - `ctrlp.vim`_: Full path fuzzy file, buffer, mru, tag, ... finder for Vim.
 Open with ``<Ctrl-P>`` and cycle through modes with ``<Ctrl-B>``.
 - `fugitive.vim`_: A Git wrapper so awesome, it should be illegal.

 Howto Add New Plugin